evolvedgorilla/TriForum/README.md

 # TriForum
 Conversation forum focused on triathlon.
-I made this website using HTML5 ,CSS3, PHP and MySQL.
+I made this website using HTML, CSS, PHP and MySQL.